Solar activity

 Click here to jump back to the list of content.

 Daily observations of the number of sunspots since 1 January 1900 according to Solar Influences Data Analysis Center (SIDC).
 The thin blue line indicates the daily sunspot number, while the dark blue line indicates the running annual average.
 The recent low sunspot activity is clearly reflected in the recent low values for the total solar irradiance.
 Data source: WDC-SILSO, Royal Observatory of Belgium, Brussels.
-Last day shown: 30 September 2024.
-Last diagram update: 9 October 2024.
+Last month shown: Last day shown: 31 October 2024.
+Last diagram update: 4 November 2024.

 In